-Born 1955.
-Finance director since 2017.
+Born 1985.
+Business development director since 2016.

-Born 1955.
-Finance director since 2 2017.
-Education: Bachelor of Science in Business and Economics from Uppsala University.
-Other current assignments: Deputy member of the board of Ragnarsson Ekonomikonsult Aktiebolag.
-EVA-LOTTA STRIDH Born 1975.
-CFO since 2016.
-Education: Bachelor of Science in Business and Economics from Stockholm University.
-Other current assignments: Member of the board of Eva-Lotta Stridh Ekonomikonsult AB and a number of subsidiaries in the Group.
-OSCAR LEKANDER Born 1985.
-Business development d irector since 2016.
 Education: Master of Science in Real Estate and Finance from The University of Hong Kong.
 B.A. in Real Estate and Finance from the Royal Institute of Technology.
 Other current assignments: Member of the board of SBB i Norden AB (publ), Holp Förvaltning AB and a number of subsidiaries in the Group.
 Deputy board member of a number of subsidiaries in the Group.

+FREDRIK HOLM

-FREDRIK HOLM Born 1962.
-Head of Asset Managen nent since 2019.
-Education: Degree in Engineering from Mälardalens Högskola, Bsc in Economics and Business administration from University of Örebro, Business strategy and real estate development, course, Kth Royal Institute of Technology Other current assignments: Member of the board and managing director of AB Hållbar Rörelse
+Born 1962.
+Head of Asset Management since 2019.

+Education: Degree in Engineering from Mälardalens Högskola, Bsc in Economics and Business administration from University of Örebro, Business strategy and real estate development, course, Kth Royal Institute of Technology Other current assignments: Member of the board and managing director of AB Hållbar Rörelse Fastighetsutveckling